Regaining Control: 5 Tips to Calm Obsessive OCD Thoughts

 Try to ground yourself in the present moment.
 OCD thoughts can make you spend a lot of your time in your head living in the past or obsessing over the future.

 I know, I know.
-You’re probably thinking, ‘How the heck do I keep myself from thinking about the past or future?’
-I hear you, and I’m here to help.
+You’re probably thinking, ‘How the heck do I keep myself from thinking about the past or future?’ we hear you, and we’re here to help.
 The answer is that this does take practice and learning so we start to approach this step by step.

 For now, try this out: